 Have had no major repair of the vehicle resulting from collision.

-Have not had any portion of the battery pack replaced with non-OEM replacement parts.
+Have not had any portion of the battery pack replaced with non-original equipment replacement parts.

-Have no problem that might jeopardize the safety of laboratory personnel.
+Have no problem that might jeopardize the safety of laboratory personnel, as determined through application of good engineering judgment.

 Have no indication of excessive vehicle to grid operation.

-Have no indication of excessive direct current (DC) charging.
+Have no indication of excessive direct current (DC) charging or an excessive number of charging cycles following high depth of discharge events.

-Have no indication of excessive usage of the vehicle at high battery temperatures.
+Have no indication of excessive usage of the vehicle at high battery temperatures or excessive cumulative time at high battery state of charges.

 Defining “Excessive” for Durability Test Sample Group.
-For the purposes of determining ‘excessive’ for subsections (e)(2)(D)1.i., (e)(2)(D)1.j., and (e)(2)(D)1.k., the Executive Officer shall use good engineering judgment to establish a specific limit or otherwise exclude specific vehicles that they deem to have levels of such vehicle to grid, DC charging activity, or usage at high battery temperatures unrepresentative of the majority of users or representing usage that could not have reasonably been foreseen by the manufacturer when the vehicle was originally manufactured.
-The Executive Officer shall consider the reasonable frequency, distribution, and impact on battery degradation of vehicle-to-grid and DC charging activities, usage at high battery temperatures, adherence to the manufacturer’s recommendations or guidelines for such activities, and any other relevant information in establishing excessive use or conditions on a case-by-case basis for each durability test sample group.
+For the purposes of determining ‘excessive’ for subsections (e)(2)(D)1.i., (e)(2)(D)1.j., and (e)(2)(D)1.k., the Executive Officer shall use good engineering judgment to establish a specific limit or otherwise exclude specific vehicles that they deem to have levels of such vehicle to grid, DC charging activity, charging activity following high depth of discharge events, usage at high battery temperatures, or cumulative time at high battery state of charge that are unrepresentative of the majority of users or represent usage that could not have reasonably been foreseen by the manufacturer when the vehicle was originally manufactured.
+The Executive Officer shall consider the reasonable frequency, distribution, and impact on battery degradation of vehicle-to-grid and DC charging activities, charging activity following high depth of discharge events, usage at high battery temperatures and cumulative time at high battery state of charge, adherence to the manufacturer’s recommendations or guidelines for such activities, and any other relevant information in establishing excessive use or conditions on a case-by-case basis for each durability test sample group.

 Defining Vehicles to be Included in SOH Test Sample Group.
 In selecting vehicles to be included in a test sample group for battery SOH parameter accuracy testing, the Executive Officer shall include only vehicles that: